vikkirkobane/my-portfolio-website/README.md

 ## 🤔 What does the portfolio website offer?

- * AI Chat Assistant: The core feature that interacts with users to provide information about my projects, skills, and experience.
+ * AI Chat Assistant: The core feature that interacts with users to provide information about my projects, skills, experience and schedule appointments or meetings through the Google Suite.
  * Next.js App Router: The project utilizes the modern Next.js App Router for server-side rendering and efficient routing.
  * Modular Components: The components folder houses reusable UI elements, ensuring a clean and maintainable codebase.
  * Static Asset Management: The public directory is used for all static images and SVGs, which are optimized for delivery.